Frequently Asked Questions

 - Your membership with the Utah Golf Association is more than just a Handicap Index.
 In addition to all of the member benefits that you will receive for being a member, your $36 annual dues help us grow the game in Utah.
 We are dedicated to hosting world-class championships, giving back to the Utah Golf Foundation, funding junior programs throughout the state, protecting golf courses and their professionals, and protecting the rights of golfers everywhere.

 What is a Handicap Index?

 - A handicap index is used to indicate a measurement of a player’s potential ability on a course of standard playing difficulty.
 Handicap indexes make competitions fair by allowing players of different skill levels to compete on an equitable basis.
-A handicap index is calculated by averaging a player’s handicap differentials, not their average scores.
+A handicap index is calculated by averaging a player’s best 8 of 20 handicap differentials, not their average scores.

 - To learn more about handicapping and how it works, visit our Handicapping FAQ page.

 How many scores do I need to post to establish my Handicap Index?